Explore our portfolio

 Domain:

-Parking aprons, taxiways and runways range from those used by the largest transport aircraft such as the C-17 at RAF Brize Norton to smaller Remotely Piloted Air Systems such as PROTECTOR at RAF Waddington.
+Parking aprons, taxiways and runways range from those used by the largest transport aircraft, such as the C-17 at RAF Brize Norton, to smaller Remotely Piloted Air Systems, such as PROTECTOR at RAF Waddington.
 For optimal design, aerodrome design and safeguarding requirements must be carefully considered alongside operational requirements and environmental factors.
-Surfaces in heavily used areas of an airfield can have an average lifespan of as little as 10 years, and so asset management and maintenance are key.
+Surfaces in heavily used areas of an airfield can have an average lifespan of as little as 10 years, so asset management and maintenance are key.

-We can help with:Case study: RAF Lossiemouth Aircraft Operating Surfaces
+We can help with:Case study: RAF Leeming Aircraft Operating Surfaces (AOS) Design & Build contract

 Domain:

 There is a lot to consider when designing and delivering facilities for use by aircraft operators, trainers and maintainers.
 Buildings and other infrastructure must flow together to support safe, secure and efficient operation while ensuring operational readiness and resilience.
-Spaces for living and working must be secure, comfortable and efficient for a modern, highly skilled workforce.
+Mission conversion programmes for the new construction and renovation of existing buildings and infrastructure to support the beddown of new aircraft must also provide spaces for living and working that must be secure, comfortable and efficient for a modern, highly skilled workforce.

 We can help with:Case study: Creating a safer airspace at RAF Coningsby